Ujung Bocur surf break South Sumatra

 Level of surfing

-The South Sumatra mainland is most suited to intermediate surfers with the skill to surf solid waves over shallow reefs.
+The South Sumatra mainland is most suited to intermediate surfers with the skill to surf solid waves over shallow, sharp, unforgiving reefs.
+It's important to honestly evaluate your skill level and adjust your expectations and travel dates accordingly.

 Beginners

 This is not the ideal destination to learn how to surf in a couple of weeks.
-Surfing the major breaks at peak time you'll have to hassle for waves and be comfortable with sharp shallow reefs.
-Beginners often travel here only to be frustrated.
-It's important to honestly evaluate your skill level and adjust your expectations accordingly.
+Surfing the major breaks during peak season (June to September) you'll have to compete for waves and run the risk of spending your trip frustrated and pissed off.

 Advanced

-There was a period when advanced surfers visited the Krui area despite it's drawbacks.
+There was a period when advanced surfers visited the Krui area.
 They came to score empty lineups on those perfect days at Way Jambu and Honey Smacks.
 Since the crowds arrived far fewer advanced surfers visit the area.

 Recommended min surfing skill: intermediate.